michaelklishin/pantomime/README.md

 # What is Pantomime

 Pantomime is a tiny Clojure library that deals with MIME types.
+It uses [Apache Tika]() under the hood to detect MIME types using several techniques:

+ * Known file extensions
+ * Magic bytes
+ * Content-type information for resources served via HTTP
+ * XML schema information

+and so on.

 ## Maven Artifact